goofball564/AnotherDarkSoulsAutosplitter/README.md

 # AnotherDarkSoulsAutosplitter
 A Cursed Autosplitter for Dark Souls

+### Current Limitations

+* This script does not currently fully support versions of Dark Souls Remastered other than current patch

+* It hasn't been tested yet on a legally acquired copy of Prepare to Die Edition.

+* Not every single event flag and bonfire has been tested as being correct.
+But they're probably mostly if not completely fine :)

+* This script hasn't yet fully accomodated NG+ and Beyond.

 ### How to Download </br>
 In the top right corner, there is a green button that says "Code". </br>
 Click it, then click "Download Zip" in the dropdown menu.